magmo/apps/packages/wallet/src/redux/protocols/indirect-funding/readme.md

 # Indirect Funding Protocol

 The purpose of this protocol is to indirectly fund a channel using a ledger channel.
-This protocol initiates the `NewLedgerFunding` protocol when needed, and proceeds with the `ExistingLedgerFundingProtocol`.
+This protocol initiates the `NewLedgerChannel` protocol when needed, and proceeds with the `ExistingLedgerFundingProtocol`.

 # State machine